KHTV-CD

-KHTV-CD, virtual channel 6 (UHF digital channel 22), is a low-power, Class A MeTV+ owned-and-operated television station licensed to Los Angeles, California, United States.
-The station is owned by Chicago-based Weigel Broadcasting.
-KHTV-CD's transmitter is located at the Mount Harvard Radio Site in the San Gabriel Mountains.
+KHTV-CD (channel 6) is a low-power, Class A television station in Los Angeles, California, United States, airing programming from the digital multicast network MeTV+.
+It is owned and operated by Weigel Broadcasting alongside MeTV station KAZA-TV (channel 54), Catchy Comedy outlet KPOM-CD (channel 14), and MeTV Toons affiliate KSFV-CD (channel 27).
+The stations share offices on Grand Central Avenue in Glendale; KAZA-TV's transmitter is located at the Mount Harvard Radio Site in the San Gabriel Mountains.

 Due to its low-power status, KHTV-CD's broadcasting radius does not reach all of Greater Los Angeles.
-Therefore, it must rely on cable and satellite carriage to reach the entire market.
+Therefore, it relies on cable and satellite carriage to reach the entire market.

 History

 The station was founded on October 22, 1993.
-It signed on as K38EA on channel 38, before moving to channel 48 as KHTV-LP, starting in 2000 as an affiliate of now defunct Home Shopping en Español, later rebranding to HSE (a Spanish-language channel operated by parent channel Home Shopping Network) until HSE ceased operations in June 2002.
+It signed on as K38EA on channel 38, before moving to channel 48 as KHTV-LP, starting in 2000 as an affiliate of now defunct Home Shopping en Español (the Spanish-language sister channel of HSN) until HSE ceased operations in June 2002.
 When KOCE launched its digital signal on channel 48 in 2001, this displaced KHTV-LP to channel 67.
 It stayed on channel 67 until December 31, 2011, when the last of the LPTV stations still using out-of-core channels 52-69 had to vacate that spectrum.
 In 2012, KHTV-LP converted to digital as KHTV-LD and moved to channel 27.
 On July 11, 2012, the station received class A status and changed its call sign to KHTV-CD.
 In 2019, as part of the repack, KHTV-CD moved to its current channel 22 allocation, channel sharing with MeTV owned-and-operated station KAZA-TV.

-The KHTV call letters were originally used by an unrelated full-power station in Portland, Oregon on channel 27, and in Houston, Texas on channel 39.
+The KHTV call letters were originally used by an unrelated full-power station in Portland, Oregon, on channel 27, and in Houston on channel 39.

 On February 28, 2022, KHTV-CD discontinued carrying Jewelry Television on 6.1 and replaced it with MeTV Plus.
 With this change, 6.1 was converted to 720p HD.
 All remaining subchannels carried by KHTV-CD were removed.
-MeTV Plus had been on KAZA 54.3 since its expansion to Weigel-owned stations in September 2021.
+MeTV Plus had been on KAZA-DT3 since its expansion to Weigel-owned stations in September 2021.